chauhuynh97/chauhuynh97.github.io/_projects/4-moore.md

 This code should be pretty easy to compile as there are no requirements on any libraries outside of the standard right now.
-I was going to accelerate this with cuda and omp, but a factor of 100 increase in speed wouldn't really help you with the 57 degree graph and would be unoticable with the 7 or 3 as they are already extremely fast.
+I was going to accelerate this with cuda and omp, but a factor of 100 increase in speed wouldn't really help you with the 57 degree graph and would be unnoticeable with the 7 or 3 as they are already extremely fast.
 You will probably have to change the CC variable in the makefile to fit your system and you will need a c++ compiler that is modern enough to support C++11 features.